Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/data.md

 - [FirmaLife Plantables](#plantables)
 - [Beneath Nether Fertilizers](#nether-fertilizers)

-Additionally, the ability to access and manipulate some of the non-datapack accessable data TFC adds to the player can be accessed from a `PlayerJS` object in scripts.
+Additionally, the ability to access and manipulate some of the non-datapack accessible data TFC adds to the player can be accessed from a `PlayerJS` object in scripts.
 See [here](#attached-tfc-data) for specifics

 # Damage Resistances